krathalan/krack/README.md

 ### Project update goals
 1. Change krack-build to run on a systemd @.service/timer
+2. Implement a "rebuild" feature that bumps pkgrel by +1.
+This would have to track external pkgrel bumps until the pkgver increases.

 ## Installation
 Install `krack` from the AUR: https://aur.archlinux.org/packages/krack/